eddiegemayel/electric-eye-dev-test-eddie/_design/readme2.md

 ### Phase 1b

-- When add to cart is clicked, the product is added to the cart, and the browser does not redirect
 - Ideally, the existing functionality for adding to cart on a PDP is replicated
     - Cart size counter in the header updates
     - A small modal displays with information about the newly added product